-LDAP databases are typically used by enterprises, though some ISPs also use them.
+LDAP databases are most typically used by enterprises to store employee credentials, telephone numbers, etc. Some ISPs also use LDAP, but it's not as wide spread as the ISP use of SQL.
 The common implementations are Active Directory and OpenLDAP.
 We have extensive experience with both.

-We can install a RADIUS server that will use your existing user information store.
-This re-use can help you upgrade your network from “open” and unsecure, to using 802.1X everywhere.
+Adding a RADIUS server to your network won't require new business processes or policies.
+It will use your existing user information store.
+This re-use can help you upgrade your network from “open” and insecure, to authenticating all users and devices.

 Need more help?